 I love to write.
 Really, I don’t know what I’d do each and every day if I couldn’t write my emotions down in the form of words.
 If I ever got stranded on a deserted island and was offered to bring something, it would be a pad and a pencil.
 Let’s hope I’m never put into that position because I don’t like warmer climates all that much.
-I’ve been writing for large and medium sized companies for almost 6 years now.
-So, when I started my first blog about 2.5 years ago, I thought I was set–because I love to write.
+I’ve been writing for large and medium sized companies for over 6 years now.
+So, when I started my first blog a little over three years ago, I thought I was set–because I love to write.

 However, nobody told me that there is a lot more to blogging than just writing.
 In fact, writing the blogs is the easiest part of the entire process.
 Even if you hate to write, it will take you less time to write a 600 word post than the rest of the process will.
 Why?
 Because there is a proverbial ton of blogging tips and rules that you need to know before you even consider starting a blog.
 In fact, I got so caught up with the rest of the stuff, and not actually doing it all, that my first one failed.
 I still own the site, and have recently revamped it with the hopes of making it better.
 I’m starting over, with the determination to make it work the right way this time.
 So what exactly is involved with creating a successful blog?
 Read on: